otabart/higherdust/README.md

-# HigherDust - Bulk Dust Token Swapper
+# SWAPDUST - Bulk Dust Token Swapper

 A comprehensive Web3 application for swapping dust tokens to HIGHER tokens on Base network with advanced token detection and robust error handling.